Biswanathpur

 Biswanathpur is a village in Ganjam district in the south of Odisha, India, bordering Andhra Pradesh.
-This village owes its name to Vishwanath Dev Gajapati, the Suryavanshi king of Kalinga who founded this place after conducting a royal anicent ritual known as 'Vajapeya Yagna'.
+This village owes its name to Vishwanath Dev Gajapati, the Suryavanshi king of Kalinga who founded this place after conducting a royal ancient ritual known as 'Vajapeya Yagna'.
 It is located southeast of Berhampur and northeast of Ichchapuram.

 History

 Vishwanath Dev was a king of Nandapur and a tributary of the Gajapati Empire.
 After the death of Prataprudra Deva, his heirs were assassinated by his minister Govinda Vidyadhar.
 The fall of the Gajapatis left a political vacuum and eventually all vassal and tributary kingdoms under the Gajapatis claimed independence.
-At that point of time, Vishwanath rose to the occasion and began expanding his territories towards the northern region or Utkala (Ut:Uttar,Kal:Kalinga).
+At that point of time, Vishwanath began expanding his territories towards the northern region or Utkala (Ut:Uttar,Kal:Kalinga).
 In 1542, he sent Mukund Harichandran Bahubalendra to seize the fort of Govinda Vidyadhar in Cuttack.
 Mukund was a feudal chief of Krishnakota (Kasimkota) feudatory of his kingdom.
-Evidently, Mukund was successful in forcing Govinda Vidyadhar into surrendering the whole northern territory and convinced him to become a tributary of Vishwanath Dev.
+Evidently, Mukund was successful in forcing Govinda Vidyadhar into surrendering the whole northern territory and convinced him to become a tributary of Vishwanath.
 Later, Vishwanath appointed Mukund as the minister of Govinda Vidyadhar's kingdom who later went on to occupy the kingdom of Utkala.

-After claiming the northern territories, Vishwanath founded a kingdom that touched the confines of modern day Jharkhand and West Bengal in North to Godavari River and Telangana in South.
+After claiming the northern territories, Vishwanath founded a kingdom that touched the confines of modern-day Jharkhand and West Bengal in the north to Godavari River and Telangana in the south.
 As a result, he conducted a vedic ritual known as ‘Vajapeya Yagna' that is second only to the Ashvamedha.
 After the completion of the ritual he donated 'Dana Sasana' or a gift decree and named the place as Vishwanathpur.